How Reading Comic Books Improved My Writing

 Economy of dialogue

 Whether it’s in a book or a movie, there’s not much that irks me more than long, expository stretches of dialogue (long speeches, however, are awesome).
 Simply put, unless the story is a frame narrative, that’s not how people talk outside of a lecture hall.
 Worse still, it strips writing of the major upside to good dialogue, namely, improving the pace of storytelling.
-Want to get a feel for snappy dialogue that won’t drag down your writing?
+Want to get a feel for how to write snappy dialogue that won’t drag down your writing?
 Comic books have you covered.

 Pacing and cadence